This article was UPDATED on September 20, 2021

 You Think You Need Marketing Operations, Now What?

-You can source, interview and hire your own internal MOPS (Marketing and OPerationS) person to fill this role, or you can work with an agency to provide MOPS support to your company.
-A number of agencies provide marketing operations services; Square 2 is not the only one.
+You can source, interview and hire your own internal MOPS (Marketing OperationS) person to fill this role, or you can work with an agency to provide MOPS support to your company.
+A number of agencies including Square 2 provide marketing operations services.

 Overall, marketing operations is becoming a major trend.
 You should consider it if you’re expecting your investment in marketing to pay off with new leads, new sales opportunities and new customers.
 Whether your company is big or small, if you have complex execution, you should consider adding a MOPS person to your team.